TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 1. Compile the LIGO mulit-file source code
 2. Originate the smart contract to the testnet
+3. Generate contract types for the smart contract
-3. Insert the returned contract address into the React dApp
+4. Insert the returned contract address into the React dApp
-4. Build and start the React dApp
+5. Build and start the React dApp
-5. Connect to Temple wallet
+6. Connect to Temple wallet
-6. Buy tacos!
+7. Buy tacos!

 ## Project Overview